Enter our giveaway to win a prize pack of Mrs. Meyer’s Clean Day products that are gentle on your home but hard on mess

 But during the time we were upstairs, the eldest came home hungry from basketball and quickly polished off a bunch of pizza and half a tray of cookies.
 The littlest efficiently packed most of the rest into one of the festive take-away boxes, leaving just a few forlorn cookies remaining — not enough to package up as hostess gifts or even really to last until the next day.

 Which brings me to my second strategic error of the day: glitter.
 I’d purchased it in the hope of embellishing some sweet little note cards to accompany our cookie gifts, having made a leap of faith that I’d be able to keep the glitter mess contained.
 But, despite my best efforts to put newspaper down for this crafting operation prior to said nap, there was a surprising amount of glitter shellacked to the top of the dining room table and scattered all over the floor.
 Luckily, we were able to get it wiped off the table with the surface cleaner and a bit of elbow grease.
-The glitter on the floor, though, has made its way around the place travelling on our socks and even on our scalps, apparently.
+The glitter on the floor, though, has made its way around the place traveling on our socks and even on our scalps, apparently.

 I’ll admit to being a bit under-experienced in this area.
 My friends who have daughters seem more versed in managing things like glitter crafts and slime production.
 (Of course, any kid can enjoy crafts, it just happens that my boys prefer sports these days.)
 I’m new to having a little girl who likes crafts in my life, and it’s delightful.
 On this busy Saturday I just wanted glitter to buy her dad and I a cozy nap/escape from the chaos.